 Item 7: Favorite Toys and Books

 Not every kid will always be thrilled to go on a ride in a stroller and in times of boredom, it would be wise to let your child play with his/her favorite toys or even read his/her favorite series.
-One of the toys that always works with my kids is the Play-N-Go, which Julie wrote about in detail here.
+One of the toys that always works with my kids is the Play-N-Go.

 This trick has always worked for me in keeping my kids out of boredom.
 After all, we all know what happens when kids get bored!
 Mayhem!